Kurotwo/Kurotwo/README.md

 ### Heya, I'm Kurt Tanting, an aspiring data scientist 🤖

 - 💻 I have experience in web development tech such as node.js and Vue.js
-- ⭐ One of my goals is to make a impactful machine learning project
 - 🌞 My hobbies include reading, cooking, and photography

 ### Spotify Playing 🎧